Belton Events Scheduled for the Fall:

 Events and activities scheduled for Belton through the fall, emphasizing Belton’s new slogan “A Historic Heart….with a new beat!” include:

-- Combo Kings-Enjoy great music and dancing….FREE and open to the public.
-When held at the Listening Room wine and beer are sold for $2 with the proceeds to go to Belton non-profit organizations.
+- Combo Kings-Enjoy great music and dancing….FREE and open to the public, including a special concert to benefit the Belton Area Museum Associstion on Saturday, September 29 at 6:30 at the Listening Room.
+Wine and beer are sold for $2 with the proceeds to go to Belton non-profit organizations.
+Recently the Listening Room presented the Belton Alliance, the Belton Tennis Association and the Belton Center for the Arts with $500 each.
 Check for a schedule.

 - Standpipe Festival Juried Art Show-Belton Center for the Arts.
-Opening reception Saturday, September 30 7:00 to 9:00.
-Outstanding work from area artists.
-The show continues during normal Center for the Arts hours thrugh November 10.
+The show continues during normal Center for the Arts hours through November 10.

 - Emile Pandolfi & Dana Russell-Listening Room on Main.
 7:00 p.m.
 Saturday, October 28.
 Internationally known pianist Emile Pandolfi and simply irresistible vocalist Dana Russell are gracing the stage.
 Tickets are $45.
-Cash bar opens at 6:30; performance at 7:00.
+Cash bar with wine and beer opens at 6:30; performance at 7:00.
+Call 864-338-85567 to reserve your ticket.

 Leave a Reply